macs30200-s23/replication-materials-yuzhouw313/README.md

 ### FBI Data
 The original FBI Hate Crime Statistical Dataset csv file can be found [here](https://github.com/macs30200-s23/replication-materials-yuzhouw313/blob/main/FBI_hatecrime/hate_crime.csv) which ranges from 1991 to 2021.
-However, I will preprocess the dataset and convert it into a DataFrame which contains all anti-Asian hate crimes from the year 2020
+However, I will preprocess the dataset and convert it into a DataFrame which contains all anti-Asian hate crimes from the year 2020, which has a size of <i>356</i> anti-Asian hate crime incidents

 An example of FBI data looks like this: ![alt text](https://github.com/macs30200-s23/replication-materials-yuzhouw313/blob/main/pictures_README/FBI_df.png)